jhauberg/termlike/README.md

 ### Limitations

 Termlike specializes in *one* thing; getting character glyphs on the screen- fast.
+This makes Termlike differ from typical roguelike engines in a few ways:

 **256 Glyphs**

 Termlike *only* supports the 256 glyphs defined by [Codepage 437](https://en.wikipedia.org/wiki/Code_page_437), and provides a built-in font that resembles the one found on the original [IBM PC](https://en.wikipedia.org/wiki/IBM_PC).

-There is no support for custom fonts or tiles, nor any plans to.

 **Not a terminal**

 Termlike is not a terminal, nor is it a [terminal emulator](https://en.wikipedia.org/wiki/Terminal_emulator).

 There is no concept of a grid of cells for glyphs to be put into, or a cursor from which you print.
 There's just a surface full of pixels.
-As such, there are no restrictions on where glyphs can be put on the display surface, as long as the position can be represented as a pixel coordinate.
+As such, there are no restrictions on where, or how many, glyphs can be put on the display surface.

+**Not event-based**

+Termlike does not idle or block between input events.

+It renders frames and glyphs continuously, making it less energy efficient, but more encouraging toward visually appealing animations.

 ## Usage